William Spratling

 William Spratling (September 22, 1900 – August 7, 1967) was an American-born silver designer and artist, best known for his influence on 20th century Mexican silver design.

 Early life

 Spratling was born in 1900 in Sonyea, Livingston County, New York, the son of epileptologist William P. Spratling.
 After the deaths of Spratling's mother and sister, he moved to his father's boyhood home outside of Auburn, Alabama.
 Spratling graduated from Auburn High School and the Alabama Polytechnic Institute (currently known as Auburn University), where he majored in architecture.

 Career

 Architecture professor and lecturer

 Upon graduation, Spratling took a position as an instructor in the architecture department at Auburn University, and in 1921 he was offered a similar position at Tulane University's School of Architecture in New Orleans, Louisiana.
-At the same time, he was an active participant in the Arts and Crafts Club and taught in the New Orleans Art School.
+At the same time, he was an active participant at the New Orleans Arts and Crafts Club and taught in the New Orleans Art School.

 During the summers of 1926-1928, Spratling lectured on colonial architecture at the National University of Mexico's Summer School.